Acupuncture & Integrative Medicine Specialists Located in Portland, Oregon

 What types of conditions are best treated with acupuncture?

 Acupuncture is effective at curing various diseases, some of which are resistant to conventional methods of treatment.
 In the U.S., acupuncture is most commonly associated with treating pain (it is even used as an anesthetic agent for some surgical procedures).
 But acupuncture can be an effective treatment for a wide variety of conditions, acute and chronic, mental and physical.
 In addition to being free from side effects commonly encountered in drug therapy, acupuncture is simple, safe, and effective.

 One of the things that people love about acupuncture is how relaxed they feel after a treatment.
 Often this sense of relaxation will last long after the session, even spilling out into your day to day.

-For more information about acupuncture and Chinese medicine with Dr. Samantha and Sarah May at ENHC, see What to Expect.
+For more information about acupuncture and Chinese medicine with Dr. Samantha at ENHC, see What to Expect.

 How much training do acupuncturists complete prior to practicing?

 In the State of Oregon, acupuncturists must either graduate from an accredited acupuncture program, or must already have at least 5 years of clinical acupuncture experience.
 After meeting this criteria, they must then get NCCAOM certification in acupuncture to practice in the State of Oregon.